ordina-jworks/ordina-jworks.github.io/_posts/2022-06-13-connecting-the-pods.md

 However, this seems to assume that processes within companies are fixed, while the whole discipline of Business Process Management is predicated on the fact that a process is never finished, and that there is always room for improvement, either induced by internal or external factors.

 In any case, a case is made for customers resisting standardization, and that to meet such required variety, the company needs innovation.
-And one of those ways to achieve this is to give the employees of the company the freedom to experiment.
+One of those ways to achieve this is to give the employees of the company the freedom to experiment.
 This also benefits the employees in their learning, which is fundamentally different from receiving training.
 Learning is a way to deal with new situations, and how an employee deals with the uncertainties that might be encountered.